Fehdra/CK-QOL/README.md

+il try a and add this to the CK-ModSDK  when i get time later

 I wanted a quick summon feature that allows fast summoning and then automatically swaps back to the weapon.  thanks to CK-QOL i can do this :}